bhat0155/netflix-gpt/README.md

 - PreventDefault in form in search bar.
 - when clicking on button get data from the inputbox.
 You can use useRef.
 - fetch the results from openAI api and console.log(results.choices).
 Provide context to search as well.

+- Go to tmdb and look for search API
+- For Each movie, search tmdb api.
+Map the geminiresults an search for each movie
+- result will be array of 5 promises.
+Extract them by doing promise.all
+- Push the results, bith gemini and tmdb in gptSLice
+- Render the heading and the number of cards on the search page.